Terms and Conditions

 33. All notifications for inspections must be sent to email@example.com .

-35. If we find it is necessary, in addition to our mandatory inspection, the applicant must engage other professional practitioners to inspect the work and provide a certificate of compliance under s238(1)(b) of the Building Act 1993. e.g. where our inspectors are not available and where we are unable to carry out an inspection, the owner agrees to engage another appropriately qualified inspector and provide his/her information to our office so we can review and cause inspection.
+35. If we find it is necessary, the applicant must engage other professional practitioners to inspect the work and provide a certificate of compliance under s238(1)(b) of the Building Act 1993. e.g. where our inspectors are not available and where we are unable to carry out an inspection, the owner agrees to engage another appropriately qualified inspector and provide his/her information to our office so we can review and cause inspection.

 BUILDING NOTICES AND ORDERS

-38. The Act gives us the power to serve a direction to fix, building notice or building order in respect of a building, land or place in relation to which we are appointed to carry out a function under the Act.
+39. The Act gives us the power to serve a direction to fix, a building notice or building order in respect of a building, land or place in relation to which we are appointed to carry out a function under the Act.

-43. Our fees for the services required for occupancy in permit are identified in the Schedule of Fees.
+44. Our fees for the services required for occupancy permits are identified in the Schedule of Fees.

-48. You must provide us with evidence to demonstrate that the form of construction or design is fit for purpose and complies with the Act, Regulations, and NCC requirements.
+49. You must provide us with evidence of suitability to demonstrate that the form of construction or design is fit for purpose and complies with the Act, Regulations, and NCC requirements.
 The type of evidence we will require is as follows:

 a.
 All applications for building permits must comply with requirements identified in part 4 of the Regulations.